open-dollar/od-docs/docs/faq.md

 ### How does the OD price work/behave?

 The long term price trajectory of OD is determined by the demand for leverage on the types of tokens Open Dollar allows as collateral.
-OD tends to appreciate if SAFE users deleverage and/or OD users long and it depreciates in case SAFE users leverage and/or OD users short.
+OD tends to appreciate if vault users deleverage and/or OD users long and it depreciates in case vault users leverage and/or OD users short.

 To better understand how OD behaves, we need to analyze its monetary policy which is made out of four elements: